FC Vado: History

 Just at that time, that is in the post-war period and specifically in the year 1922, the Ligurian company won the most important trophy in its history: the first edition of the Coppa Italia, beating Udinese 1–0 in the final thanks to Felice Levratto's goal.
 Not only that: in that season the team also won its own championship of competence, that of the Ligurian Promotion.

-Two years later, in 1924, Levratto participated with the Italian national team at the Paris Olympics.
+Two years later, in 1924, Levratto participated with the Italy national team at the Paris Olympics.

 In 1925, Vado changed the playing field moving to the Campo delle Traversine, which a few years later was renamed to the memory of Ferruccio Chittolina, goalkeeper of Vado who disappeared prematurely in 1946 during a game accident with the Ligurian team's shirt.
 From the second half of the 1920s until 1932, the Vado served in the Second Division, third level, then fourth, of Italian football.
 In 1932 he was rescued in the First Division.
 In 1935, with the new name of Associazione Calcio Vado it failed to gain admission to the new Serie C remaining in the First Division, in the meantime downgraded to the fourth level.
 However, for the promotion in Serie C only one year was expected, and remained there until 1940.